General-Meow/kubernetes-notes/README.md

-Kubernetes
+# Kubernetes

-common commands
+### common commands

 - kubectl is the main command used to communicate with a k8 cluster

-<resource type>                           - This can be pod, service, node, cronjob, deployments, endpoints, rc, rs
+`<resource type>`                         - This can be pod, service, node, cronjob, deployments, endpoints, rc (resource controller), rs (resource set)

 - kubectl cluster-info                    - get info on the cluster
 - kubectl config view                     - view kubectl config
 - kubectl get <resource type>             - list resources of a type
 - kubectl get nodes                       - lists the nodes in the cluster, name, status, roles, age, version
-- kubectl get pods -l app=v1              - get pods with label
+- kubectl get pods -l app=v1              - get pods with label key app and value v1
 - kubectl describe <resource type> <id>   - get info on resources

 - kubectl create -f <filename.yaml>       - create a new resource defined in the yaml file